anahern4ndez/XMPP_Chat/README.md

 - ERROR    No appropriate login method.
 - ERROR    Error reading from XML stream.

-No need to worry, these errors don't affect the client's run.
-However if its proving to be troublesome, exit the program and run it again and log in with the correct credentials.
-Be noted that when these errors appear, in a few tests it showed to keep other features from functioning correctly (it appeared to happen randomly), so it is recommended to exit and rerun the program if an incorrect sign in is made.
+No need to worry, these errors don't keep the client from running.
+However if its proving to be troublesome, exit the program and run it again and log in with the correct credentials. **Be noted** that when these errors appear, in a few tests it showed to keep other features from functioning correctly (it appeared to happen randomly), so it is recommended to exit and rerun the program if an incorrect sign in is made.

 ## Features
 - 🐍 Python — Programming language used.